-NEWS ASSOCIATES, AMPERSAND HOUSE, 49-53 YORK STREET, LONDON, TW1 3LP
+NEWS ASSOCIATES, AMPERSAND HOUSE, 49-53 YORK STREET, LONDON, TW1 3LP option for you, you can study fully time course.

 News Associates London is based in leafy-green Twickenham.
 Ampersand House is a five-minute walk from Twickenham train station.
 Come out of the station and walk left over the bridge down London Road then take a left turn down Arragon Road and follow the road round.
 Turn left onto Richmond Road and the office is on the left-hand side.